👨👩👧 Parent guide 🖨️ Paper first 💻 Purposeful screen use 📈 Saved progress

 What if my child is between grades?

-Choose where confidence is strong and move forward.
-You can also mix grades by subject (math at one grade, reading at another).
+Choose the level where confidence feels strong and move forward.
+You can also mix grades by subject when needed.